 OUR COFFEE COMES DIRECTLY FROM

-Brøchner Hotels, together with Slow, works directly with two smallholder coffee growers in Laos - Family Jon and Family Bounyang - with the aim of improving their livelihoods and the tree cover and plant diversity on the family's farms and surrounding areas.
+Brøchner Hotels, together with Slow, works directly with three smallholder coffee growers in Laos - Families Jon, Bounyang and Teng - with the aim of improving their livelihoods and the tree cover and plant diversity on the families' farms and surrounding areas.
 And of course, our aim is to serve great coffee for you!

-Scroll down or click below to meet the Family Jon and Family Bounyang.
+Scroll down or click below to meet the Family Jon, Family Bounyang and Family Teng.

 TOTAL HECTARES: 4.5